cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 ## Block position

 Block position can be specified as relative or absolute.
-The first block defined by the schematic must use absolute position, but all subsequent blocks can use absolute or relative positions.
+The first block defined by the schematic must use an absolute position, but all following blocks can use absolute or relative positions.
 Relative position always relates to the previous block, as defined by the schematic.

 Block position can be specified using this syntax: